alejeindrox/alejeindrox/game/warrior/level-5-error-2.md

 The bug is still there.
 But you can't debug it anymore.

-The Demon of Callback Hell promotes you to `Senior Chaos Engineer`.
+The Demon of Callback Hell promotes you to `Breaker of Builds` — an eternal title in the Guild of Flameouts.

 ---